ollykel/WhiteboardEditor/README.md

 To update a collaborator's permissions, simply re-invite them using a different permission level.

+## Editing your Whiteboard

+To edit your whiteboard, use the tools provided in the toolbar at the left side of the editor.
+The editing tools provided are as follows:

+- Hand: Select, move, and update existing shapes
+- Vector Tool: Draw lines
+- Rectangle: Draw rectangles
+- Ellipse: Draw ellipses
+- Text: Insert text
+- Import Image: Insert an image (NOT YET IMPLEMENTED)

+## Subdividing your Whiteboard with Canvases

+Canvases allow you to break your whiteboard into components and assign which members of your team can work on which components.

+To create a new sub-canvas, simply click on the existing canvas you wish to subdivide, then choose the "Create Canvas" tool.
+You will choose the size and position of the new canvas by clicking and dragging a rectangular area on the existing canvas.
+Once you have chosen the dimensions of your new canvas, choose a name for the new canvas and select which users will be allowed to edit the new canvas.
+If you do not specify any allowed users, all collaborators will be allowed to edit the canvas.

+## Setup

 ### Install Dependencies

 Boardly requires Docker to run.
 [Follow instructions to install